-The inner walls of the structure are smeared with the red clay mounds, which also have attached torso fragments pushing out from the clay.
-These are then worked upon by the artist with marks and lines drawn with the fingers.
-The outer walls have a contrasting duller grey clay on which the artist makes her drawings of primordial figures on which a performance took place.
-Before the drawing, the energy of the work seemed to be strangled within the inner walls, violent and seething to go.
-On drawing it gains momentum as Anindita explores her inner life and collective present and past histories.
-During the process of work, drawing and its artist-directed performance, in that thick clay membrane of memory are embedded, human emotion and voices of a raw human echo coming through, mingling within the strokes of the hands and bodies on that earth where artist, mud and performer are alive and interacting with each other.
-The clay ceases to be a passive medium and gains a life of its own where in its very destruction and scaring and re scaring it gains its life and its end.
-Even in that there is an afterlife, a memory of a beginning.
+The inner walls of the structure are smeared with the red clay mounds, which have attached fragments of torsos pushing out from the clay.
+These are then worked on by the artist, who uses her fingers to make marks and draw lines.
+The outer walls have a contrasting, duller grey clay on which the artist makes her drawings of primordial figures.
+Before the drawing, the energy of the work seemed to be strangled within the inner walls, violent and seething.
+The drawing gives it momentum as Dutta explores her inner life and collective present and past histories.
+During the process of the work, drawing and its artist-directed performance are embedded in that thick, clay membrane of memory: human emotion and voices of a raw human echo come through, mingling with the strokes of the hands and bodies on that earth, where artist, mud and performer are alive and interacting with each other.
+The clay ceases to be a passive medium and gains a life of its own, where in its very destruction and scarring and re-scarring, it gains its life and its end.
+Even in that, there is an afterlife, a memory of a beginning.

-Anindita has been able to imprint her personal history and the play of primordial human emotions within the clay through this work and its spiraling earthy energy, stills one into silent thought.
+Dutta has been able to imprint her personal history and the play of primordial human emotions within the clay through this work, and its spiralling earthy energy stills one into silent thought.

-With such an entry to the 6th edition of the India Art Fair one is opening out to greater expectations inside.
-It is like the work itself.
-One finds that one is being sucked inside.
-On entry you've been made malleable to expect the unexpected.
+With such an entry to the sixth edition of the India Art Fair, the visitor is primed to expect even greater works inside.
+It is like the work itself – one is being sucked inside, made malleable to expect the unexpected.
 Splayed in front is a show of galleries and their works.
-Clinically efficient, almost camouflaged by one another in its space, it has come off age.
-The choices of works, presentation and selection of artists have become sophisticated which is a far cry from the first edition.
-Then as you move around you see works interspersed between halls.
-Works of renowned international artists like Marc Chagall rub shoulders with the Souza’s and the Jahangir Sabavalas.
-There is Shilpa Gupta’s work with the picture of a traffic light and a microphone in front of it where the microphone resonates with the sounds of traffic rather than taking in sounds of the environment.
-This inversion can be juxtaposed with Jitish Kallat’s work of the familiar human check so common at airports world wide today.
-Titled ‘Circadian Rhyme-2’ it is a look at our external world with its sense of insecurity coming to the foreground.
+Clinically efficient, almost camouflaged by one another in its space, it has come of age.
+The choices of works, presentation and selection of artists have become sophisticated, a far cry from India Art Fair’s first edition.
+Then, as you move around, you see works interspersed between halls.
+Works from renowned international artists such as Marc Chagall rub shoulders with the Francis Newton Souzas and the Jehangir Sabavalas.
+There is Shilpa Gupta’s work with a picture of a traffic light and a microphone in front of it, where the microphone resonates with the sounds of traffic rather than taking in the sounds of the environment.
+This inversion can be juxtaposed with Jitish Kallat’s work of the familiar human check[I’m unsure what is meant here?
+Check-in queue?] so common at airports world wide today.
+Entitled Circadian Rhyme-2, it is a look at our external world with its sense of insecurity coming to the foreground.